flo-at/minmon/README.md

 - Docker/Podman container status

 ## General ideas
-- Store data/status in time-based database (e.g. rrdtool) and visualize on Webinterface or ncurses UI.
+- Store data/status in time-based database (e.g. rrdtool) and visualize on web interface or ncurses UI.
 This should be optional and separated from the existing code.